kobi2187/cs2nim/README.md

 It is a tree structure, a root has a default namespace and a seq of other namespaces, they in turn contain classes and all that a namespace can hold.

 the classes in turn contain fields, methods, etc.

 There is also a stack for "blocks" that should keep track of these, in order to know where we are in the code.
 It exists on the nim side.

 After we build this tree, we generate the nim code from it, each object knows how to generate itself. (currently I assume it's easier to output code directly, instead of Nim AST (NimNodes))

-## status:
+## status

 The structure is done, but the many constructs need to be built.

 At the same time, on the C# side (CsDisplay program), will need to get and pass the needed info so we can build the objects properly.

 For example right now we only pass a class's name, but it can also inherit or implement, and this information is needed as well.